 "People offered to help me cover my twins' ears," she told FOX 9.
 "Others threw their stuff down and walked out.
 Employees were running around everywhere."

 The recordings reportedly continued on-and-off for about 15 minutes.
 And Target has said they are investigating.

 Is this guy the new "Alex from Target?"

-According to the video description, we as an Internet can collectively refer to him as "Scot from Target."
+According to the video description, we as an Internet can refer to him as "Scot from Target."

 He may not have Alex's dreamy eyes and Bieber-esque hair, but this guy is going places.
 See you at the movies Scot, or on the battlefield.

-Target has confirmed that as many as 40 million credit and debit card accounts may be at risk of a data breech at their stores across the U.S.
+Target has confirmed that as many as 40 million credit and debit card accounts may be at risk of a data breech.

-Customers who made purchases by swiping their cards between November 27 and December 15 may have had their accounts exposed.
+Customers who made purchases by swiping their cards at stores across the U.S. between November 27 and December 15 may have had their accounts exposed.
 The stolen data includes credit and debit card numbers, customer names, card expiration dates and the three-digit security numbers on the back of cards required to finalize many purchases.
 Target says the data breech did not include online purchases.